beetbox/beets/docs/guides/tagger.rst

 it's sort of tricky to install.
 See the :doc:`/plugins/chroma` page for a guide to getting it set up.

+Before you jump into acoustic fingerprinting with both feet, though, give beets a try without it.
+You may be surprised at how well metadata-based matching works.

 .. _Chromaprint: http://acoustid.org/chromaprint

 Album Art, Lyrics, Genres and Such